 Does that mean its time to retire the years of service award?
 Not so.
 Companies with years of service awards retain more fulfilled employees and recognizes long-term involvement with a company.
 Tenure-based awards reflect well on company culture and increase employee loyalty but to reach their full potential, you need to understand and value the years of service award as part of a broader employee engagement program.

 People take pride in managing to overcome a major problem or finish a big project while they’re in the moment.
 By the time an outdated service award is awarded months or years, employees have probably moved on.
 When you celebrate major accomplishments at the moment, you’re reinforcing the effort that made that accomplishment happen and encouraging that employee to keep taking those positive actions.

-Below, we’ve listed six key best practices for making awarding your years of service pins:
+Below, we’ve listed key practices for making awarding your years of service pins:

 Award years of service coins as a social event